ycm-core/YouCompleteMe/README.md

     - Linux users can install cmake with their package manager (usually the package is just called `cmake` on most distributions).
     - macOS users can get it through [Homebrew][brew] with `brew install cmake`
-    - Windows users and everyone else can can [download and install][ cmake-download] cmake from its project site.
+    - Windows users and everyone else can [download and install][ cmake-download] cmake from its project site.

     In addition, you need to make sure you have Python headers installed.